Consensys/orchestrate/README.md

 type HandlerFunc func(ctx *Context)
 ```

-When creating a worker you must register a sequence of handlers by using ``worker.Use(handler)``.
-When running, each time a new message is feeded to the worker, the worker generates a ``types.Context`` and apply handlers sequence on this context object.
+When creating a worker you must register a chain of handlers by using ``worker.Use(handler)``.
+Once worker is running, each time a new message is feeded to the input channel, the worker generates a dedicated ``Context`` object and apply the chain of handlers on this context object.

 #### Pipeline/Middleware

 Handlers can be either

-- *pipeline* meaning it proceed to its execution then closes
+- *pipeline* meaning handlers execution is linear
-- *middleware* meaning it proceeds to beginning of its own execution, then execute pending handlers then finishes own execution
+- *middleware* which has a 3 phases execution, it starts with its own execution then executes pending handlers and finally finish its own execution

-Middleware is a common pattern that permit to maintain a scope of variables open while executing unknown functions.
+Middleware is a common pattern that allows to maintain a scope of variables open while executing unknown functions.

 ```sh
 $ cat examples/pipeline-middleware/main.go